 - Did you leave the heat mat too high or too low?

-Sometimes heat mats get accidentally turn off, or you forget to plug it in.
+Sometimes heat mats get accidentally turn off, or you forget to plug them in.

 An alternative to the heat mat is to put them in a sunny south facing window or on top of the refrigerator.
 You can also use grow lights to provide heat above, and I have even seen people use rope lights to generate warmth.